-with *him,* scattereth &#8220;); and draw to Himself *by being lifted up from the earth.* In a word, we find *His* death is the centre of communion till His coming again, and in this rests the whole power of truth.
-Accordingly, the outward symbol and instrument of unity is the partaking of the Lord&#8217;s supper&#8212;for we being many are one &#8220;bread, one body, for we are all partakers of that one bread.&#8221; And what does Paul declare to be the true intent and testimony of that rite?
-That whensoever &#8220;ye eat this bread and drink this cup, ye do shew the Lord&#8217;s death *till he come*.&#8221; Here then are found the character and life of the church, that into which it is called, that in which the truth of its existence subsists, and in which alone is true unity.
-It is showing forth the Lord&#8217;s death, by the efficiency of which they were gathered, and which is the fruitful seed of the Lord&#8217;s own glory; which is indeed the gathering of His body, &#8220;the fulness of him that filleth all in all&#8221;; and shewing it forth in the assurance of His coming, &#8220;when he shall come to be glorified in his saints and to be admired in all them that believe.&#8221; Accordingly the essence and substance of unity, which will appear in glory at His coming, is conformity to His death, by which that glory was all wrought.
-And it will be found in result, that conformity to His death will be our frame for glory with Him at His appearing; as the apostle desires, &#8220;that I may know him and the power of his resurrection, and the fellowship of his sufferings, being made conformable to his death; if by any means I might attain unto the resurrection of the dead.&#8221; Have we faith in these things?
+with *him*, scattereth"); and draw to Himself *by being lifted up from the earth*.
+In a word, we find *His* death is the centre of communion till His coming again, and in this rests the whole power of truth.
+Accordingly, the outward symbol and instrument of unity is the partaking of the Lord's supper -- for we being many are one "bread, one body, for we are all partakers of that one bread".
+And what does Paul declare to be the true intent and testimony of that rite?
+That whensoever "ye eat this bread and drink this cup, ye do shew the Lord's death till he come".
+Here then are found the character and life of the church, that into which it is called, that in which the truth of its existence subsists, and in which alone is true unity.
+It is showing forth the Lord's death, by the efficiency of which they were gathered, and which is the fruitful seed of the Lord's own glory; which is indeed the gathering of His body, "the fulness of him that filleth all in all"; and shewing it forth in the assurance of His coming, "when he shall come to be glorified in his saints and to be admired in all them that believe".
+Accordingly the essence and substance of unity, which will appear in glory at His coming, is conformity to His death, by which that glory was all wrought.
+And it will be found in result, that conformity to His death will be our frame for glory with Him at His appearing; as the apostle desires, "that I may know him and the power of his resurrection, and the fellowship of his sufferings, being made conformable to his death; if by any means I might attain unto the resurrection of the dead".
+Have we faith in these things?
 How shall we shew it?
 By acting on these directions of our Lord, which are founded on His divine knowledge of the objects of faith.
-What follows upon our Lord&#8217;s declaration, in the view of His glory, that it must be by His death? &#8220;He that loveth his life shall lose it, and he that hateth his life in this world, shall keep it unto life eternal.
-If any man serve me let him follow me, and where I am, there shall also my servant be; if any man serve me, him will my Father honour.&#8221; The servant is he who is to be honoured.
+What follows upon our Lord's declaration, in the view of His glory, that it must be by His death?"He that loveth his life shall lose it, and he that hateth his life in this world, shall keep it unto life eternal.
+If any man serve me let him follow me, and where I am, there shall also my servant be; if any man serve me, him will my Father honour".
+The servant is he who is to be honoured.
 If we would be servants, we must be so in following Him who died for us.
-And in following Him, our honour will be to be with Him in &#8220;his glory, and the glory of his Father, and of the holy angels.&#8221;
+And in following Him, our honour will be to be with Him in "his glory, and the glory of his Father, and of the holy angels".

 It is matter of great thankfulness that, notwithstanding the scattering of the church, by its becoming of this world as a body, and its most imperfect revival by the discovery of the